Brett-Stacy/planetfish2_bugs/scripts/README.txt

 TOA_bug_16.R - TOP same as TOA_bug_8 but trying to match up catchA stuff.
 TOA_bug_17.R - TOP same as TOA_bug_8 but switching scanned and recaptured numbers in @tag_recapture in earthfish.
 TOA_bug_18.R - TOP same as TOA_bug_8 but testing the capability of adding "age-size" and "age" to casal input files.
+TOA_bug_19.R - TOP same as TOA_bug_8 but testing effect of matching N_aged observation in OM and AM.